Vincent-vst/Typing/README.md

 ## Contributing

-If there is any issue with the above programm, feel free to open a issue so that i can fix it.
+If there is any issue with the programm, feel free to open a issue so that i can fix it.
 Pull request are welcome too.

 ## License